son-link/jekyll-dark-ored/README.md

 When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
 To add a custom directory to your theme-gem, please edit the regexp in `simple-dark.gemspec` accordingly.

+This theme use [MicroCSS](https://son-link.github.io/microcss/index.html) CSS framework.

 ## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The theme is available as open source under the terms of the [GNU/GPL3](https://opensource.org/licenses/GPL-3.0).